keboola/keboola-as-code/docs/buffer/overview.md

 # Buffer Architecture Overview

+- The Buffer Service consists of API and Worker nodes.
+- API nodes contain configuration endpoints and collect data via the Import endpoint.
-- A Proxy API to buffer collected data and their import to Storage tables in batches.
+- Worker nodes import the collected data into Storage tables in batches.

-**TODO Link to user docs**
+User documentation can be found at [https://developers.keboola.com/integrate/push-data/](https://developers.keboola.com/integrate/push-data/).

 ## API Entrypoint